Hire in Argentina

 Key Country Facts

-Argentina, is a country in South America, covering most of the southern portion of the continent.
+Argentina is a country in South America covering most of the continent’s southern portion.
 It is the world’s eighth largest country by area.
-Under the constitution of1853 is a federal union of 23 provinces and a federal capital district, the city of Buenos Aires.
-With a population of around 43 million it is considered an emerging economy, however the GDP per capita is relatively high.
+Under the constitution of 1853, Argentina is a federal union comprising 23 provinces and the federal capital of Buenos Aires.
+With a population of around 43 million people, it is considered an emerging economy.
+However, the GDP per capita is relatively high.

-Argentina shares land borders with Chile to the west; Bolivia and Paraguay to the north and Brazil and Uruguay to the northeast, whilst the South Atlantic Ocean borders to the east.
-With a land mass of 2.7m square kilometers it is the second largest country in South America.
+Argentina shares land borders with Chile to the west, Bolivia and Paraguay to the north and Brazil and Uruguay to the northeast.
+It borders the South Atlantic Ocean to the east.
+With a land mass of 2.7 million square kilometers, it is the second largest country in South America.

-As a large country Argentina experiences a widely diverse climate.
-Most of the urban areas are temperate, the north of the country experiences sub-tropical weather and the polar conditions can be experienced in the far south.
+Argentina experiences a widely diverse climate.
+Most of the urban areas are temperate while the north of the country experiences sub-tropical weather.
+Polar conditions can be experienced in the far south.

-Argentinean culture is a blend of European and Latin American.
-Larger cities show considerable influence of Spanish and Italian immigration.
-The country has developed cultural and artistic forms that are uniquely Argentine— perhaps most famously the tango, the dance originating from the Buenos Aires dockside district.
+Argentinean culture is a blend of European and Latin American elements.
+Larger cities show considerable influence of immigration from Spain and Italy..
+The country has developed cultural and artistic forms that are uniquely Argentine.
+The famous tango dance originated in Buenos Aires’ dockside district.

-According to recent polls approximately 80% of Argentineans identify as Catholic.
-Evangelic protestants accounts for just under 10% and just over 10% express no religion.
-The constitution of Argentina guarantees freedom of religion.
+Argentina’s constitution guarantees freedom of religion.
+According to recent polls, approximately 80% of Argentineans identify as Catholic.
+Evangelical protestants account for just under 10%.
+Just over 10% of the population express no religion.

-Although not officially recognized in law, Spanish is the national language of Argentina.
+Spanish is the national language of Argentina, although this is not officially recognized by law.
 Many local variants and dialects of Spanish are also spoken.
 English is taught in education as a second language and over one third of Argentineans consider themselves conversationally fluent.
-Italian is also spoken by at least 1.5 million, a result of historic immigration from Italy.
+Italian is also spoken by at least 1.5 million people, a result of historic immigration from Italy.

 Argentina HR at a Glance

-Employer-employee relations in Argentina are mainly governed by the Labor Contract Law 20744 (CLA), its’ subsequent amendments, collective bargaining agreements and the individual terms of labour contracts.
+Employer-employee relations in Argentina are mainly governed by the Labor Contract Law 20744 (CLA), its subsequent amendments, collective bargaining agreements (CBAs) and the individual terms of labour contracts.
 Conditions are standard nationally as the Labor Law is a federal law.
-Individual agreements may grant employees more rights than those set forth by the relevant labour laws or CBAs, however, employees may not waive, or forfeit rights established by labour laws.
+Individual agreements may grant employees more rights than those set forth by the relevant labor laws or CBAs.
+However, employees may not waive, or forfeit rights established by labor laws.

-Written employment contracts are not mandated for permanent, full-time employment relationships, as labour laws are mandatory, comprehensive and rule most terms of the employment relationship and implied into contract.
-However, it is considered good practice for white collar workers to receive a written contract and particularly when parties want to regulate aspects that otherwise are not covered by the CLA.
+Written employment contracts are not mandated for permanent, full-time employment relationships as labor laws are mandatory, comprehensive and rule most terms of the employment relationship.
+Hence, a written contract is not considered necessary to establish the terms.
+However, it is considered a best practice for white collar workers in Argentina to be engaged according to a written contract.
+A written contract is particularly helpful when parties want to regulate aspects that otherwise are not covered by the CLA.

 - a written employment contract must be executed